heremaps/here-data-sdk-cpp/README.md

 > #### Note
 > Please note that on some Linux distribution, the default libcurl version can be lower than the required v7.52.0.
 In that case, you need to install the required libcurl version from a different PPA.

-## Use the SDK

-To learn how to use the Data SDK, see the <a href="https://github.com/heremaps/here-data-sdk-cpp/blob/master/docs/GettingStartedGuide.md" target="_blank">Getting Started Guide</a>, <a href="https://developer.here.com/documentation/sdk-cpp/dev_guide/index.html" target="blank">Developer Guide</a>, and <a href="https://developer.here.com/documentation/sdk-cpp/api_reference/index.html" target="_blank">API Reference</a>.

 ## Contribution